argilla-io/argilla/argilla/docs/how_to_guides/custom_fields.md

     const template = document.getElementById("template").innerHTML;
     const compiledTemplate = Handlebars.compile(template);
     const html = compiledTemplate({ record });
-    document.body.innerHTML = html;
+    document.getElementById("content").innerHTML = html;
 </script>
 """ # (2)
 ```

 1. This is a JavaScript template script.
 We set `id` to `template` to use it later in our JavaScript code and `type` to `text/x-handlebars-template` to indicate that this is a Handlebars template.
+Note that we also added a `div` with `id` to `content` to render the template into.
 2. This is a JavaScript template script.
 We load the Handlebars library and then use it to compile the template and render the record.
+Eventually, we render the result into the `div` with `id` to `content`.

 We can now pass these templates to the `CustomField` class, ensuring that the `advanced_mode` is set to `True`.